TaymonB/wpi-userweb-django/README.md

   to the working tree with `.git` appended.
 * `-p relative_path` specifies the URL where your project will be accessible.
   This must be given as a relative path.
-For example, if you are `someuser` (which you're not, that's me) and you specify `-p myproject`, the root URL for your project will be `https://users.wpi.edu/~someuser/myproject/`.
+For example, if you are `someuser` and you specify `-p myproject`, the root URL for your project will be `https://users.wpi.edu/~someuser/myproject/`.
 By default, the project's root URL is the root URL of your web space.
 * `db_name` is the name of the database you created.
 * `db_username` is the username of the database user you created.
 * `db_password` is the password that was generated when you created the